Revisiting Risk Management as In-Person Meetings Return

 - Safety and security: The safety and security of participants are the prime responsibility of the organization during an emergency.
 As emergency situations develop and parameters of operability shift, organizations must provide a safe and secure environment for attendees, vendors and staff.

 - Staff responsibilities: During an emergency, the probability that staff responsibilities will change is high.
 As new risks develop along with changing conditions, staff will need to adapt their roles to meet new demands on their ability to care for participants.
-If staff cannot anticipate how they may be called to perform during an emergency, the likelihood that the event/organization will not sustain itself during an emergency increase.
+If staff cannot anticipate how they may be called to perform during an emergency, the likelihood that the event/organization will not sustain itself during an emergency increases.

 - Support: The physical and emotional needs of participants during an emergency are of prime importance.
 The organization must have clear, reasonable plans to address the needs of participants during extreme conditions when the organization’s staff, infrastructure and resources are taxed.